michibo/feyncop/README.md

 File                  | Description
 ----------------------|------------------------------------------------------
-feyngen               | Main program code for "feyngen" A program to generate
-                        | Feynman graphs.
-feyncop               | Main program code for "feyncop" A program to calculate
-                        | the coproduct of Feynman graphs.
-graph.py              | Implements basic graph handling and algorithms. weighted_graph.py     | Implements handling of QED and QCD graphs. hopf_graph.py         | Implements the Hopf algebra properties of graphs.
+feyngen               | A program to generate Feynman graphs. feyncop               | A program to calculate the coproduct of Feynman graphs. graph.py              | Implements basic graph handling and algorithms. weighted_graph.py     | Implements handling of QED and QCD graphs. hopf_graph.py         | Implements the Hopf algebra properties of graphs.